SaxonRah/WallStreetBets-TextToStonks/README.md

 # How it works
 Everything is kinda it's own script at the moment and nothing is tied together.
-That's okay for now. once I review my retardation I'll continue on tie-ing everything together, and finalize and approach to AI.
+That's okay for now. once I review my retardation I'll continue on tie-ing everything together, and finalize with GUI and overall sentiment.
+We will approach the AI, in time.
 But before I do that I wanna make sure
 1. Each script is self_test() -able.
 2. Each script works by itself.
 3. New scripts created to combine functionality.